NREL/resstock/measures/ResStockArguments/README.md

 **Heat Pump: Backup Heating Capacity**

 The backup output heating capacity of the heat pump.
-If not provided, the OS-HPXML autosized default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#backup'>Backup</a>) is used.
 Only applies if Backup Type is 'integrated'.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#backup'>Backup</a>) is used.

 - **Name:** ``heat_pump_backup_heating_capacity``
 - **Type:** ``String``